- Dean, SED | Professor, Secondary Ed

 Prior to his career in higher education, he was a high school social studies teacher in Connecticut.
 In recognition of his teaching excellence, he received the 2011 John Rogers Memorial Award from the Connecticut Education Association and in 2013 was acknowledged as a “Teacher of Honor” by Kappa Delta Pi, the international honor society in education.

-At Mercy College, he served as chair of the Department of Secondary Education, Associate Dean of Academic Affairs, and Interim Dean for the School of Education prior to becoming the School of Education's Dean.
+At Mercy University, he served as chair of the Department of Secondary Education, Associate Dean of Academic Affairs, and Interim Dean for the School of Education prior to becoming the School of Education's Dean.

-He has authored or edited over ten books, including Genealogy and Social History: Understanding the Global Past through Family Case Studies (2022), Alexandre Dumas as a French Symbol since 1870: All for One and One for All in a Global France (2020); the IPPY award-winning Finding Monte Cristo: Alexandre Dumas and the French Atlantic World (2018); Italian Americans: The History and Culture of a People (2017); Mercy College: Yesterday and Today (2013); Royalists, Radicals, and les Misérables: France in 1832 (2013); The Black Musketeer: Reevaluating Alexandre Dumas within the Francophone World (2011); and the Encyclopedia of Blacks in European History and Culture (2009).
+He has authored or edited over ten books, including Genealogy and Social History: Understanding the Global Past through Family Case Studies (2022), Alexandre Dumas as a French Symbol since 1870: All for One and One for All in a Global France (2020); the IPPY award-winning Finding Monte Cristo: Alexandre Dumas and the French Atlantic World (2018); Italian Americans: The History and Culture of a People (2017); Mercy University: Yesterday and Today (2013); Royalists, Radicals, and les Misérables: France in 1832 (2013); The Black Musketeer: Reevaluating Alexandre Dumas within the Francophone World (2011); and the Encyclopedia of Blacks in European History and Culture (2009).
 He also has written more than 30 peer-reviewed journal articles and book chapters and contributed over 170 articles to historical reference works.

 Stony Brook University, Stony Brook, New York